 You can give your child numbers, letters or words to copy or you can call out the numbers or letters so they can try and write them from memory.
 You could also play a game where you take it in turns to write a letter or number in the rainbow rice and then the other person has to guess what it is.

-Alternatively, you could get our printable alphabet tracing card bundle that includes 13 sets of alphabet cards themed around various seasons and themes.
+You can use our rainbow alphabet or number cards or make your own.
+If you would like to use our rainbow cards for free, scroll down.
+Alternatively, you could use our printable alphabet tracing card bundle that includes 13 sets of alphabet cards themed around various seasons and themes.

 No comments